It’s autumn and the sleeveless tops need to stay in the closet. Fortunately, I had the right fabric and pattern in my stash!

 The sleeve cuff detailing adds style without being too trendy (I’m looking at you, sleeve flounces!).
 There’s a shirt dress in my queue and this cuff may well wind up on that dress!

 The fabric was just the right choice for this top.
-It reminds of something from Brooks Brothers, and $4 is a lot more appealing that $174.
+It reminds of something from Brooks Brothers, and $4 is a lot more appealing than $174.

 This is a TNT – and I will be making 2 more of these in the very near future.
 Fabric is in the project boxes for the sewing retreat next weekend!